Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 ## Troubleshooting

-### I can't get it to work
+### Where to get help and file issues

-Please get in touch with us at contact@actyx.io and we will get back to you as soon as possible.
+If you have any issues or just want to give feedback on our quickstart guide, you are welcome to join our [Discord chat](https://discord.gg/262yJhc) or write us an e-mail to contact@actyx.io .